-The obvious difference between expensive and inexpensive furniture is quality.
-And while we know that’s true; it’s not always easy for shoppers to differentiate between expensive and cheap furniture.
-When a homeowner has a whole house to decorate and furnish, furniture prices can be confusing at best.
+The apparent difference between expensive and inexpensive furniture is quality.
+And while we know that’s true, it can be challenging for shoppers to differentiate between expensive and cheap furniture.
+Furniture prices can be confusing when a homeowner has a whole house to decorate and furnish.

 Why Is Furniture So Expensive?

-Well-designed, durable, and quality furniture requires quality inputs, and when you add these costs to logistics and labour, it’s not so difficult to understand the high prices.
+Well-designed, durable, and quality furniture requires quality inputs, and when you add these costs to logistics and labor, it’s easier to understand the high prices.
 So how can consumers determine which items to spend their money on and which items to save on?
 What about online furniture?
-Some of it looks good, and it’s much cheaper than in physical stores.
+Some of it looks good and is much cheaper than in physical stores.
 Does expensive furniture necessarily mean that it’s good-quality furniture?

 To answer all these questions and to help you understand the differences to look for between expensive and inexpensive furniture items, we’ll share with you our years of expertise on the do and don’ts of furniture shopping.

-We’re going to cover everything you need to know for your next furniture shopping expedition, from scouring local vintage haunts to cheap furniture sites, because there are ways to tell the difference between furniture that’s cheap and quality furniture that’s designed to last a lifetime.
+We will cover everything you need to know for your next furniture shopping expedition, from scouring local vintage haunts to cheap furniture sites, because there are ways to tell the difference between cheap furniture and quality furniture designed to last a lifetime.

 Check the Finishes and Detailing

-The quality of the finish on furniture items is probably the biggest giveaway when it comes to recognizing cheap furniture.
-It’s not difficult to differentiate between a good quality polish or varnish and a poor quality finish.
-Another obvious sign is the depth of colour in the wood.
+The quality of the finish on furniture items is the biggest giveaway when recognizing cheap furniture.
+It’s easy to differentiate between a good-quality polish or varnish and a poor-quality finish.
+Another obvious sign is the depth of color in the wood.

-Check the joins; do they meet perfectly - is everything flush?
-Most inexpensive furniture simply doesn’t have a top-quality look and feel to it.
-There’s little quality craftsmanship and, even without any experience, most people can recognise cheap furniture that’s designed to last just a few years.
+Check the joins; do they meet ideally – is everything flush?
+Most inexpensive furniture doesn’t have a top-quality look and feels to it.
+There needs to be more quality craftsmanship; even with experience, most people can recognize cheap furniture designed to last just a few years.

-Once you know what to look for, you’ll easily detect fine furniture by its construction.
-Check out the entire piece; check the sides and rails and open all drawers.
-A thoughtful build will have a specific type of joinery, like lap or dovetail joints, but if it’s put together with some dowels, glue and staples, it’s not going to last long before it starts falling apart.
+Once you know what to look for, you’ll quickly detect fine furniture by its construction.
+Check the entire piece; check the sides and rails, and open all drawers.
+A thoughtful build will have a specific type of joinery, like lap or dovetail joints, but if it’s put together with some dowels, glue, and staples, it will only last for a while before it starts falling apart.

 Another sign of solid construction is when the furniture is fully-assembled.
-A good furniture builder is proud of his work and carefully plans the construction of each piece be builds.
-You simply can’t compare this type of furniture with items you buy and put together yourself.
-Cheaper furniture items often fall short when it comes to detailing and good finishing.
-Rough edges, unconcealed bolts and nails, heavy use of adhesive, and low-quality varnish are just some signs to look for.
+A good furniture builder is proud of his work and carefully plans each piece’s structure.
+You can’t compare this type of furniture with items you buy and put together yourself.
+Cheaper furniture items often need more detailing and good finishing.
+Rough edges, unconcealed bolts, nails, heavy use of adhesive, and low-quality varnish are just signs to look for.

-If you decide to go with cheaper items, just be aware that they won’t last nearly as long as more expensive items.
-With a higher furniture budget you’ll notice smoother edges, rounded corners, and well-tufted fabric.
-As the prices increase you’ll also notice the designs become more fluffy and cosy as you move up the quality chain.
+If you choose cheaper items, just be aware that they will only last for a short time as more expensive items.
+With a higher furniture budget, you’ll notice smoother edges, rounded corners, and well-tufted fabric.
+As the prices increase, you’ll also see the designs become more fluffy and cozy as you move up the quality chain.

-Do your own research to determine which materials are used in the manufacture of cheap furniture items; we immediately think of particle board and formica.
-Just knowing the materials used can help define the quality of the item you are purchasing.
+Please research which materials are used to manufacture cheap furniture items; we immediately think of particle board and Formica.
+Knowing the materials used can help define the quality of the item you purchase.

-Other materials used in manufacturing inexpensive furniture items include laminates, MDF (medium-density fibreboard), melamine, and softwood.
-That doesn’t mean these materials don’t serve a purpose because they’re certainly beneficial when used in manufacturing furniture for use in less-used areas, and even in children’s bedrooms; however, knowing what these items are manufactured from can help in understanding that this type of furniture is not high-quality or long-lasting.
+Other materials used to manufacture inexpensive furniture include laminates, MDF (medium-density fibreboard), melamine, and softwood.
+That doesn’t mean these materials don’t serve a purpose because they’re undoubtedly beneficial when used in manufacturing furniture for use in less-used areas and even in children’s bedrooms; however, knowing what these items are manufactured from can help in understanding that this type of furniture is not high-quality or long-lasting.

 Check The Weight

-If you’re drawn to an attractive piece of furniture, visualise how much the item might weigh.
+If you’re drawn to an attractive piece of furniture, visualize how much the item might weigh.
 Cheaper furniture items will be lighter or much heavier in weight.
-Let’s say you love the look of a cast-iron lamp, but when you pick it up you’re taken aback at just how light it is.
-This is obviously not a high-quality item.
+Let’s say you love the look of a cast-iron lamp, but when you pick it up, you’re shocked at how light it is.
+This is not a high-quality item.

-Alternatively, an excessively heavy item may not be top-quality either.
-You would have a fair idea how heavy a classy-looking side table should be, but then you try to move it and discover it won’t budge.
+Alternatively, a bulky item may not be top-quality either.
+You would have a fair idea of how heavy a classy-looking side table should be, but then you try to move it and discover it will stay the same.
 This side table has probably been manufactured from dense low-quality material.

 Set a Budget and Create a Plan

-Once you have an idea just how much good-quality furnishings cost, set a budget and create a plan.
-You may need to physically shop around first, or even go-online to get an idea of costings.
+Once you know how much good-quality furnishings cost, set a budget and plan.
+You may need to physically shop around first, or even go online to get an idea of costings.
 Now you can set a budget for your purchases.

 We suggest factoring in whether you can afford to spend more on specific items or if you’ll need to choose cheaper furniture.
 Knowing this means you can start searching for great furniture deals.